tueena-lib/loader/readme.md

 ```
 composer require tueena-lib/loader
 ```
-Otherwise just download the two classes and the interface and use it.
+Otherwise just download the class file and use it.

 Contact
 -------